tsunrise/cs170-proj/README.md

 # CS 170 Project Spring 2020

+The goal of this project is to find a minimum weight dominating set.
+Check the spec for details.

 Files:

 - `abc_client.py`: main function to run
 - `parse.py`: functions to read/write inputs and outputs
 - `solver.py`: where you should be writing your code to solve inputs